m1cr0lab-gamebuino/gb-meta-screen-recorder/docs/en/brewing.md

 We need:

-- [PHP-CLI](http://php.net/manual/fr/features.commandline.php) 7.x to execute the recording script that will receive the META screenshots,
+- [PHP-CLI](http://php.net/manual/en/features.commandline.php) 7.x to execute the recording script that will receive the META screenshots,
-- the PHP [GD](http://php.net/manual/fr/book.image.php) module for image processing, which will allow us to convert binary raw data into PNG files,
+- the PHP [GD](http://php.net/manual/en/book.image.php) module for image processing, which will allow us to convert the received binary raw data into PNG files,
 - the [ImageMagick](https://www.imagemagick.org/) software suite to convert these PNG files to animated GIF.

 Depending on your operating system, the installation procedure is different.
 Therefore, please refer directly to the sections that apply to you.